 FREE Printable Recipe Card

-For your convenience, I have created a FREE printable recipe card, which you can print off and use in the kitchen.
-I will be adding these to all my recipe posts, so you can build up a little collection of Blissful Domestication recipes.
+For your convenience, I have created a recipe card for you to print or just keep for future reference, and I am giving it to you as a FREE gift for signing up to my mailing list.
+I will be adding recipe cards to all of my recipe posts soon, so you can build up a little collection of Blissful Domestication recipes.
+Just pop your e-mail in below.